kristinemlarson/gnssIR_python/README.md

 When I get a chance, I will be adding a RH dot correction which is needed for tides.
 Again, this effect can be ignored for snow/ice reflections.

 A simple refraction error correction has been added to gnssIR_lomb.py.
+You can turn it on/off by setting the RefractionCorrection variable

 July 2, 2019
 I have added another code (quickLook.py) that will give you a "quick and dirty" evaluation